 How do you realign and balance the ego?

 You realign and balance the ego by first viewing it from a distance, then allowing its mass to reduce.
 Such an ego takes less space in your being and lets life’s wisdom harmonise your mind.
 Once you know how this course works, you can allow its motion to happen without concern.

 Life experience offers the simplest way to balance your ego because things never stop shifting.
 When change happens, view it as a chance to become more aware.
 In times of loss, you sense tension, fear, and grief.
 It’s important to understand that only the ego has these sensations.
 Can you allow them in full rather than trying to get rid of such worries?
-Once you’re conscious of your mind, you realise these emotions are minor events in your limitless space.
+Once you’re conscious of your mind, you realise these emotions are minor events in life’s shifting nature.

 When you let go, suppressed mind contents such as fears, doubts and past pain come to your attention.
 This stage is challenging, as the brain opposes any painful or low states.
-These feelings are unpleasant, but they are the weapons that break the unbalanced ego.
+These feelings are unpleasant, but they are the weapons that break the imbalanced ego.
 When you let them strike, they crack the ego’s shell.
-This opening creates the space that allows your true self to shine forth.
+This opening is the field that allows life’s wisdom to shine forth.
 As you move through this unfolding, you may feel weak, lost, and depressed.
-These are normal reactions.
-Here, it’s best to relax and allow this unfolding to happen at the correct speed.
-Patience is important at this stage as your ego’s misaligned thought structures dissolve.
+These are normal reactions, and it’s best to allow this process to happen at the correct speed.
+Here, patience is vital as your ego’s suppressed thought contents dissolve.

-As you move through the course of realignment, avoid looking for escapes, solutions or answers.
-Instead, let your suffering serve its purpose to transmute the ego.
-Once its momentum exhausts after a few months, it balances and serves a functional role in life.
-You can then follow up on aligned desires, goals, and activities without concern.
+As you move through the course of alignment, avoid looking for escapes, solutions, or answers.
+Instead, let your suffering serve its purpose to realign the ego.
+Once its momentum exhausts after a few months, it balances and serves a practical role in life.
+You can then follow up on aligned desires, goals, and actions without concern.